JoeyAsh96/JoeyAsh96/README.md

 - 👋 Hi, I’m Joseph Z. Moyo @JoeyAsh96
-- 👀 I am extremely passionate about in Deep Reinforcement Learning (DRL) and Computer Vision applications
+- 👀 I am extremely passionate about Deep Reinforcement Learning (DRL) and Computer Vision applications
 - 🌱 I am currently working on several projects in DRL and computer vision, with the aim of developing fully fledged AI applications
-- 💞️ I am looking to collaborate on DRL + ML projects and share experiences
+- 💞️ I am looking to collaborate on DRL + ML projects, and share experiences
 - 📫 How to reach me: jzmoyo96@gmail.com
 - 😄 Pronouns: Him/His
 - ⚡ Fun fact: Recent studies show that around 70% of coding jobs have nothing to do with technology at all